datastax/release-notes/DSE_6.7_Release_Notes.md

 # Release notes for DataStax Enterprise 6.7
 DSE 6.7.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# DataStax Enterprise 6.7.14
+17 May 2021

+# Components versions for DSE 6.7.14

+   * Apache Solr™ 6.0.1.2.2839
+   * Apache Spark™ 2.2.3.18
+   * Apache TinkerPop™ 3.3.7-20190521-f71ce0d7
+   * Apache Tomcat® 8.5.65
+   * DSE Java Driver 1.8.3-dse+20201217
+   * Netty 4.1.25.7.dse
+   * Spark JobServer 0.8.0.45.3

+## DSE 6.7.14 CQL

+* Fix an error in cqlsh encoding unicode in multi-line statements (DB-4855)
+* Make cqlsh prefer newer TLS versions.
+(DB-4966)

+## DSE 6.7.14 SSTables

+* Fixes a problem with nulls in tuples in the byte-comparable translation (i.e. sstables in bti format) as well as the comparator (i.e. sstables in big format, see CASSANDRA-19538).
+(DB-4813)

+## DSE 6.7.14 AOSS

+* AOSS returns additional parameter in ‘status' endpoint: “connection_hostname“.
+The new parameter is a FQDN of the node hosting AOSS, it may be used for connections (instead of connection_address) if needed.
+(DSP-21811)

+## DSE 6.7.14 Core

+* Fixed CVE-2020-1945 affecting Apache Ant (DSP-21716)
+* Fixes SRCCLR-SID-22742: Insecure Input Validation Vulnerability in the Apache Commons Codec library (DSP-21747)
+* Fixed an issue with DSE daemon unable to stop after the default timeout expired.
+The issue only happened in the systems that use package install and init.d, such as centos.
+(DSP-21804)

+## DSE 6.7.14 CVE

+* Upgrade apache commons-compress to address CVE-2019-12402 (DSP-21679)
+* Fixed CVE-2018-17197 affecting Apache Tika (DSP-21680)
+* Addresses CVE-2018-11796, CVE-2018-11761, CVE-2019-10094, CVE-2019-10088 in the Apache Tika library.
+(DSP-21689)
+* Update tomcat version 8.5.61 to 8.5.65 (DSP-21798)

+## DSE 6.7.14 Search

+* Fixed a bug where under heavy load solr query worker threads would use 100% CPU due to contention on thread local map (DSP-21746)
+* A new jvm option is added: “dse.search.fc.warmup”: AUTO, ALWAYS & NEVER.
+(DSP-21813)

+## DSE 6.7.14 Spark

+* fixed CVE-2014-0114, CVE-2014-0114 (DSP-21668)

 # DataStax Enterprise 6.7.13
 5 March 2021